mburrough/MasterKeySim/README.md

 Known Limitations
 -----------------
 1. The simulation only considers a basic lock system with one operator key and one master key.
 Things like multi-level-masters or multiple shear lines are not supported.
-1. Maximum Adjacent Cut / Minimum Opposite Cut Specifications (MACS / MOCS) are not supported.
+2. Maximum Adjacent Cut Specifications (MACS) are only supported in basic form:
+   1. MAC spec must be the same for each pin position
+   2. No support for first/last cut having some min/max value
-1. There is no input validation on the variables to KeyTest.
+3. There is no input validation on the variables to KeyTest.
 Program assumes you provide sane values.

 **No guarantee is made to the accuracy of this calculation.
 This program is a hypothetical simulation, and not designed to assess any particular brand or model of real world lock/key system.
 To be used for entertainment purposes only.**

 Sample Output
 -------------
-Sample output values (10,000 test runs each):
+Sample output values, no MACs (10,000 test runs each):
 * 6 Pins / 6 Depths / 0 Buffer / Random Masters: 17.013
 * 6 Pins / 6 Depths / 1 Buffer / Random Masters: 10.439
 * 6 Pins / 6 Depths / 1 Buffer / Worst-Case Master: 12.757